-Irving Sloane makes tools for several reasons-to recapture the quality of days gone by, to meet the demands of special applications, and to improve on the designs available from mass-producers.
+Irving Sloane makes hand tools for several reasons: to recapture the quality of days gone by, to meet the demands of special applications, and to improve on the designs available from mass-producers.

 Irving Sloane makes tools for several reasons-to recapture the quality of days gone by, to meet the demands of special applications, and to improve on the designs available from mass-producers.
 The objects shown on the facing page recapture the combined elegance of function and appearance that every first-rate cabinetmaker once expected from his tools.

 I am probably the only active woodworker with both a Norris and Primus smoothing plane gathering dust on a shelf.
 The reason for this curious circumstance is that I have built replacements that come much closer to my personal vision of what a plane should be.